Gaussian graphical models reveal inter-modal and inter-regional conditional dependencies of brain alterations in Alzheimer's disease: Discussion

 \subsection{Conditional dependency between brain regions.}

 The GGMs estimated the strongest conditional dependencies mainly \emph{within} imaging modalities.
-We expected adjacent brain regions to form clusters with high inter-cluster similarity for amyloid-$\beta$ deposition (Figure~\ref{sfig:parcor-mat-lh-amy-amy}), as it is known to have low variability in spatial distribution and, therefore, is often used as a dichotomic variable after applying a certain threshold to the global amyloid tracer uptake \cite{Chetelat.2013,Landau.2013,Grothe.2017}.
-We also found such clustering patterns for metabolism (Figure~\ref{fig:parcor-mat-lh-fdg-fdg}) and gray matter volume (Figure~\ref{sfig:parcor-mat-lh-vol-vol}), matching previous studies on metabolism and gray matter covariance networks based on Pearson correlation \cite{Yao.2010,Carbonell.2016,Pereira.2016} or principal/independent component analysis \cite{Di.2012,Spetsieris.2015,Savio.2017}.
+We expected adjacent brain regions to form clusters with high inter-cluster similarity for amyloid-$\beta$ deposition (Figure~\ref{fig:parcor-mat-lh-amy-amy}), as it is known to have low variability in spatial distribution and, therefore, is often used as a dichotomic variable after applying a certain threshold to the global amyloid tracer uptake \cite{Chetelat.2013,Landau.2013,Grothe.2017} or as four-stage variable derived from a linear spreading pattern \cite{Grothe.2017,Sakr.2019}.
+We also found such clustering patterns for metabolism (Figure~\ref{fig:parcor-mat-lh-fdg-fdg}) and gray matter volume (Figure~\ref{fig:parcor-mat-lh-vol-vol}), matching previous studies on metabolism and gray matter covariance networks based on Pearson correlation \cite{Yao.2010,Carbonell.2016,Pereira.2016} or principal component analysis \cite{Di.2012,Spetsieris.2015,Savio.2017}.
 Clusters of high covariance have been found in the lateral and medial parietal lobe, lateral frontal lobe, and lateral and medial temporal lobe, and had been associated with simultaneous growth during brain development, functional co-activation, and axonal connectivity in the literature \cite{Gong.2012,AlexanderBloch.2013}.